 June 18, 2018

 The US-China Strong Foundation, in coordination with the Sigur Center for Asian Studies at the Elliott School of International Affairs, hosted its inaugural “China Careers Summit” (CCS) May 31-June 1, 2018.
 The CCS convened 98 American college juniors, seniors, and graduate students for a program of talks, site visits, and workshops designed to expose them to a wide array of careers in which they might apply their China skills.
-The two and half day Summit took place at the George Washington University’s Foggy Bottom campus, in the heart of the nation’s capitol.
+The two and half day Summit took place at the George Washington University’s Foggy Bottom campus, in the heart of the nation’s capital.

 Programming commenced with a keynote speech about “Why China Matters,” by David Shambaugh, Gaston Sigur Professor of Asian Studies, Political Science, and International Affairs, and Director of the China Policy Program at The George Washington University.
 Shambaugh offered historical context for China’s standing in the world.
 He describes China as, “Simultaneously an interlocutor, a partner, a competitor, and an adversary of the United States” and encourages students to consider the range of opportunities implied by these descriptions as they strive to build their China careers.